MIWP-21: Pilots for INSPIRE-based applications

 Regarding your questions about the nomination and the participants: members of the sub-group should be nominated by the MIG.
 One member per country would be sufficient, otherwise the group will become very large.

-#3 Updated by Vanda Nunes de Lima about 5 years ago
+#3 Updated by Vanda Nunes de Lima over 5 years ago

 Thank you, Alex and Daniela for your comments.
 A quick reaction before addressing all comments, as other colleagues may raise the same issue.
 I agree with the Daniela's opinion that the pilots are runing outside this sub-group, that is the reason I din't include them in the ToR, only what the sub-group can do to bridge and link the pilots with the implementation of INSPIRE through MIG.
 In fact, to keep it clear, it needs to be explained in the ToR

-#4 Updated by Christian Ansorge about 5 years ago
+#4 Updated by Christian Ansorge over 5 years ago

 We had a discussion on the subject and would like to provide you our view and questions.
 Please find them in the document included which builds on the comments Alex provided.